-Aesthetically, these TVs look absolutely fantastic and would look great in any room in the house, however this type of TV does have its issues.
+Aesthetically, these TVs look absolutely fantastic and would look great in any room in the house, and will usually cheaper than a back-lit model, however this type of TV does have its issues.

-They are relatively expensive and the improvement in picture quality over standard CCFL LCD TVs isn't as great as with our second type - the backlit LED TV.
+The main downside is the improvement in picture quality over standard CCFL LCD TVs isn't as great as with our second type - the back-lit LED TV.

 So what is there to know about this type of TV?